bxparks/rpn83p/docs/USER_GUIDE.md

 ![RPN83P Complex Font 1](images/rpn83p-complex-font-1.png)
 ![RPN83P Complex Font 2](images/rpn83p-complex-font-2.png)

-Readability suffers a bit using the small font, but it seemed reasonable.
+Readability suffers a bit using the small font, but it seems reasonable.

 #### Complex Number Entry

 There are 2 ways to enter complex numbers on the RPN83P app:

-- *linking* 2 real numbers in 2 stack registers into a single complex number
+- *linking* two real numbers in the `X` and `Y` registers into a single complex number
-- *inlining* both components on a single line.
+- *inlining* both components on a single line into the `X` register

 **Linking (2ND LINK)**